chef/automate/components/docs-chef-io/content/automate/ha_configure_aws_credentials.md

     title = "Configuration of AWS Credential on Bastion Host" parent = "automate/install"
-    identifier = "automate/install/ha_configure_aws_credentials.md Configuration of AWS Credential on Bastion Host" weight = 330
+    identifier = "automate/install/ha_configure_aws_credentials.md Configuration of AWS Credential on Bastion Host" weight = 280
 +++

-## Configuration of AWS Credential on Bastion Host
+In order to trigger the Amazon Web Services (AWS) deployment, you need to setup the AWS credentials on the bastion host.

-In order to trigger the deployment, you need to setup the AWS credentials on the bastion host.
 Follow these steps to do so:

 1. Navigate to AWS console.